itsabiral/jwks-server/README.md

 - Secure interaction with SQLite to store keys.
 - Mocha and Chai for unit testing and API validation.
 - Handle HTTP methods with appropriate status codes.
+- RSA private keys are encrypted and stored in a database.
+- Allows users to register with a unique username and email.
+- Logs successful authentication requests with user ID and IP address.
+- Limits the POST /auth endpoint to 10 requests per second per IP to prevent abuse.

 ## Technologies Used